-Have you ever been charged with or convicted in court of a misdemeanor or felony (including conviction of a similar offense in a military court-martial)?
+Have you ever been charged with or convicted of a misdemeanor or felony?
+(This includes court convictions and military courts-martial.)

-- Charges or convictions, including those that that were stayed, withheld/deferred, set aside, or suspended
+- Charges or convictions—including those that were stayed, withheld or deferred, set aside, or suspended

 - Any plea of guilty, Alford plea, or plea of no contest (nolo contendere)

-- Traffic violations charged as a misdemeanor or felony
+- Traffic violations charged as misdemeanors or felonies

 - Traffic violations that involved drugs or alcohol

 - Offenses and convictions that occurred before you turned 18 and that were processed in juvenile court

-- Charges that were dismissed if there were no court conditions required (if conditions were required, you must answer “Yes”)
+- Charges that were dismissed with no court conditions required (if conditions were required, you must answer “Yes”)

-- Court records that were sealed or expunged (if you don’t have court documents that prove your charges/convictions were actually sealed or expunged, you must report the violation)
+- Court records that were sealed or expunged (if you don’t have court documents that prove your case was sealed or expunged, you must answer “Yes”)

-- Offenses previously reported to ARRT and for which ARRT has sent your correspondence
+- Offenses you’ve already reported to ARRT and about which ARRT has sent you communication

-Has a regulatory authority or certification board—other than ARRT) ever done one or more of the following?
+Has a regulatory authority or certification board (other than ARRT) ever done one or more of the following?

-- Denied, revoked, or suspended your professional license, permit, registration, or certification; or
+- Denied, revoked, or suspended your professional license, permit, registration, or certification?

-- Placed you on probation (excluding ARRT Continuing Education probation), under consent agreement, or under consent order; or
+- Placed you on probation (excluding ARRT Continuing Education probation), under consent agreement, or under consent order?

-- Allowed voluntary surrender of your professional license, permit, registration, or certification; or
+- Allowed voluntary surrender of your professional license, permit, registration, or certification?

-- Subjected you to any conditions or disciplinary actions by such an organization?
+- Subjected you to any conditions or disciplinary actions?

 - If you have no offenses